 Please enter your name.

-Intensive research training is offered in three programmatic areas, the Basic and Experimental Track, the Translational and Clinical Track and the Healthcare Transformation Track.
+Intensive research training is offered in three programmatic areas: the Experimental Research track, the Clinical Research track and the Healthcare Transformation Research track.

 Trainees have the opportunity to participate in clinical trials of new therapeutic agents under development for approval by the FDA.
 The faculty in the Allergy and Immunology Division in the Department of Internal Medicine have established a clinical research center where multicenter clinical trials and investigator-initiated studies are performed, including numerous trials of new agents for treating acute attacks of hereditary angioedema.
 Trainees work as sub-investigators under direct supervision of clinical and translational faculty and are introduced to the nuts and bolts of conducting clinical studies, good clinical practice (GCP) guidelines and ethical principles guiding conduct of human research.
 On the pediatric side, there are over ten investigator-initiated clinical protocols ongoing and fellows can get involved at various levels, including the design of new protocols.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479

 © 1999-2014 Cincinnati Children's Hospital Medical Center